High Scoring Large Cap stocks have outperformed low scoring stocks by 90% over last 4 years

 Summary of Castrol India's latest earnings call, featuring management's outlook on business performance, financial results, and analyst Q&A sessions that highlight key strategic initiatives and market challenges.

-Here are the major questions and their detailed respective answers from the Q&A session of the earnings call transcript:
+Here are the major questions and detailed answers from the Q&A section of the earnings call transcript of Castrol India Limited for 1Q FY 2026:

 Understand Castrol India ownership landscape with insights into key distribution patterns, offering investors a clear view of stakeholder dynamics.